rpradata-ud/DSPS_RPradata/HW/HW9/README.md

 The Regressor process was quite similar; I followed the skeleton code and the documentations.
 Though, I was a bit confused about calculating the score.
 Then, Paula pointed out that that was the reason why we're calculating L1 and L2, and we can evaluate the scores/performance for regression.

 For the next parts, I followed the skeleton again, but looked more into the concepts, and learnt some things that I listed as notes for myself in the notebook.
 Some of them were about hyperparameter tuning, finding best parameters for our forest model.
 I also realized I had to revert how I order the rf.feature_importances_ and the corresponding argsort() function, because on its own, it orders from the smallest importance (Masooma helped with this).
-Moreover, I learnt about the ROC curve, and thought about ways to interpret it in our context.
+Tali pointed out to us about the possibility of finding the "best parameters" using only our selected "most important" features, which I think is worth exploring.
+Moreover, I learnt a bit about the ROC curve, and thought about ways to interpret it in our context.

 Important note: